 The trading price of our common stock is highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
-These factors include those discussed in this "Risk Factors" section of this report and others such as:
+These factors include those discussed in this "Risk Factors" section of this Quarterly Report on Form 10-Q and others such as:

-- announcement of a strategic transaction, including the acquisition of our company or its assets; - announcements relating to collaborations that we may enter into with respect to the development or commercialization of our product candidates; - announcements relating to the receipt, modification or termination of government contracts or grants; - · success of our competitors in discovering, developing or commercializing products; - product liability claims related to our clinical trials or product candidates; - prevailing economic conditions; - additions or departures of key personnel; - business disruptions caused by earthquakes or other natural disasters; - disputes concerning our intellectual property or other proprietary rights;
+- announcements relating to the Merger or any other strategic transaction; - announcements relating to collaborations that we may enter into with respect to the development or commercialization of our product candidates;

-- FDA or other U.S. or foreign regulatory actions affecting us or our industry; - sales of our common stock by us, our executive officers and directors or stockholders in the future; - future sales or issuances of equity or debt securities by us; - lack of an active, liquid and orderly market in our common stock; - fluctuations in our quarterly operating results; and - the issuance of new or changed securities analysts' reports or recommendations regarding us.
+- announcements relating to the receipt, modification or termination of government contracts or grants; - product liability claims related to our clinical trials or product candidates; - prevailing economic conditions; - additions or departures of key personnel; - business disruptions caused by earthquakes or other natural disasters; - disputes concerning our intellectual property or other proprietary rights; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - sales of our common stock by us, our executive officers and directors or our stockholders in the future; - future sales or issuances of equity or debt securities by us; - lack of an active, liquid and orderly market in our common stock; - fluctuations in our quarterly operating results; and - · the issuance of new or changed securities analysts' reports or recommendations regarding us.

 In addition, the stock markets in general, and the markets for pharmaceutical, biopharmaceutical and biotechnology stocks in particular, have experienced extreme volatility that have been often unrelated to the operating performance of the issuer.
-These broad market fluctuations may adversely affect the trading price or liquidity of our common stock.
+These broad market fluctuations may adversely affect the trading price or liquidity of the our common stock.
 In the past, when the market price of a stock has been volatile, holders of that stock have sometimes instituted securities class action litigation against the issuer.
 If any of our stockholders were to bring such a lawsuit against us, we could incur substantial costs defending the lawsuit and the attention of our management would be diverted from the operation of our business.